gulfiliz/gulfiliz.github.io/_posts/2025-03-17-america-and-its-geniuses.md

 provide the interpretive infrastructure that allows difficult work to find its audience.

-The critic who explains why Poe matters — who provides the framework, the context, the vocabulary that makes the work accessible — performs an essential function.
+The critic who explains why Poe matters, who provides the framework, the context, the vocabulary that makes the work accessible, performs an essential function.

 American literary culture has critics.
 But the critic who operates
-in the public intellectual tradition — who writes for a general audience, who shapes public taste, who has the cultural authority to say *this matters, pay attention* — this figure is rare.
+in the public intellectual tradition, who writes for a general audience, who shapes public taste, who has the cultural authority to say *this matters, pay attention*, this figure is rare.

 Without this infrastructure,
 difficult work arrives without introduction.
-It either conquers immediately — which difficult work almost never does — or it is ignored.
+It either conquers immediately, which difficult work almost never does, or it is ignored.

 **The speed of American cultural life:**

-The flaneur's intelligence requires time — time to accumulate impressions, to make unexpected connections, to find the significance
+The flaneur's intelligence requires time, time to accumulate impressions, to make unexpected connections, to find the significance